Last updated: 1 August 2025

 US remains a key trading partner

 The US is an important trade and investment partner to Queensland, with $3.6 billion worth of exports during 2024.
-This does not change, and Trade and Investment Queensland (TIQ) will continue to work to support our clients to succeed in this market.
+Trade and Investment Queensland (TIQ) will continue to work to support our clients to succeed in this market.

 While recognising that tariffs can present challenges to Queensland businesses operating across highly integrated global supply chains, they can also offer opportunities.